Here you will find the latest advice and news around school arrangements at this time.

-After processing over 4000 tests in school in the first round of on-site testing, and a second round this September, which have helped our students to better understand the process for LFD testing, we now encourage students to undertake regular home testing.
+Following the initial roll out of over 4000 tests in school in the first round of on-site testing, and a second round this September, which have helped our students to better understand the process for LFD testing, we now encourage students to undertake regular home testing.
 The letter below (Home testing roll out letter - September 2021) contains lots of information and links to help students and families to carry out LFD Covid tests at home and register the results successfully.

 LFD testing is now available for families of primary and secondary age children - more information is again available in the home testing roll out letters below.

 Although the testing kits are free of charge, we don't want to waste them.
 If you do not want to take part in testing and have received kits, please return them to us.
 Alternatively, if you have not received kits and would like your child(ren)to take tests at home, please let us know.
 Please ask your child(ren) not to open their test kits outside of the home environment.